iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 4.md

 print("The value of pi is : ", pie)
 ```

+_**Example 2:**
-_**Example 2:** In the above code module, math is imported, and its variables can be accessed by considering it to be a class and pi as its object.
+In the above code module, math is imported, and its variables can be accessed by considering it to be a class and pi as its object.
-The value of pi is returned by __import__(). pi as a whole can be imported into our initial code, rather than importing the whole module._
+The value of pi is returned by __import__(). pi as a whole can be imported into our initial code rather than importing the whole module._

 ```python
 from math import pi